cbissue28/mentalHealthPlatform/README.md

 Must create an account to access the website.

-A therapist login you can use to handles student bookings is:
+A therapist login you can use to handle student bookings is:

 Email: jillwilson321@gmail.com
 Password: Test123@